arnav-arg/Blood-Donation-DBMS-project/README.md

 ## Abstract

 The **Blood Donation Management System** is an application designed to manage and track the process of blood donation.
-The system allows users to record donations, manage donor and recipient data, track blood stock, and facilitate blood donations and transfusions.
+The system allows users to record donations and receivals, manage donor and recipient data and quantities of blood donated/received and track blood stock.
 It aims to simplify the management of blood donation events and ensure that the required amount of blood is available for medical emergencies.
 Through a user-friendly interface, administrators and medical staff can efficiently handle the logistics involved in blood donation and storage.

 ## ER Diagram
 ![Local image](./images/er.png)

 ## Features

-- **Donor Management**: Record and manage details of blood donors including personal information and blood group.
+- **Person Management**: Records and manage details of blood donors and recipients including personal information along with blood group.
-- **Donation Management**: Record blood donations, track the quantity donated, and update blood stock levels.
+- **Donation Management**: Records blood donations, track the quantity donated, and update blood stock levels.
-- **Recipient Management**: Manage records of recipients receiving blood transfusions.
+- **Recipient Management**: Records blood reseivals, track the quantity received, and update blood stock levels.
 - **Stock Management**: Automatically track the quantity of blood available in stock for each blood group.
-- **Search Functionality**: Search donors, donations, and recipients by name or phone number to easily find relevant records.
+- **Search Functionality**: Search people, donations, and recievals by name or phone number to easily find relevant records.
-- **CRUD Operations**: Perform Create, Read, Update, and Delete operations on donor, donation, and recipient records.
+- **CRUD Operations**: Perform Create, Read, Update, and Delete operations on people, donation, and recipient records.
 - **User-friendly Interface**: Simple and intuitive UI with responsive forms for data entry and management.
 - **Data Validation**: Ensure that the data entered (like quantity and dates) is valid and within acceptable ranges.
 - **Confirmation on Deletion**: Ensure accidental deletions are prevented with confirmation prompts.

+## Constraints

+- **Primary Keys**: All primary keys are ids
+- **Unique**: Person's phone is kept unique
+- **Nullables**: Address, Medical Issues (when there isnt a problem) are optional.
+- **On delete Cascade**: Whenever an entry from the Person table is deleted, the corresponding entries with the Person id matching the Donation and Receive tables is also deleted.
+- **Check Constraints**: Manual Constraints:
+  - Phone number should be of 10 digits
+  - Non negative quantity of blood stock
+- **Constraints via HTML forms**:
+  - Phone number error if not of 10 digits
+  - Valid blood groups (A-, A+, B-, B+, AB-, AB+, O-, O+)
+  - Date < Today's date
+  - Valid Gender (Male, Female, Other)
+  - Blood type compatibility

 ## System Requirements

 - **Operating System**: Cross-platform (Linux, macOS, Windows)
 - **Python Version**: 3.x
-- **Database**: SQLite (or any other relational database like PostgreSQL or MySQL for production)
+- **Database**: SQLite
 - **Libraries and Dependencies**:
   - Flask (for web framework)
   - SQLAlchemy (for ORM and database management)